 Seeking to digitize its services in light of social distancing and the transition of its activities online, Las Vegas PRIDE, founded in 1983 and also known as the Southern Nevada Association of PRIDE, Inc. (SNAPI), has chosen Passbase for this mission.

 With its zero knowledge architecture, the company will help the non profit ensure the safety of its community that participates in age restricted events while maintaining the participants’ privacy.
 The company’s no code solution helps SNAPI integrate its suite of age verification and ID proofing services in just a few minutes.
+This was also essential at Las Vegas PRIDE 2020.

 “We decided to go with Passbase for two reasons - because it’s easy to integrate and it allows us to avoid storing personal information” - said Steven Othar, adult programming coordinator at Las Vegas PRIDE.
 “We don’t need to store it, we just need to make sure that someone is over 18”.